-Overlooking Harpers Ferry sits the historic St. Peter's Catholic Church.
+Overlooking Harpers Ferry, WV, sits the historic St. Peter's Catholic Church.
 In the foreground stands a monument to abolitionist John Brown, whose campaign to abolish slavery in the 1850s led to one of the earliest pre-Civil War battles in what was then Virginia.

 Monique Hetterscheidt and Yeti after winning first place in the Herding Dog category.